Top 10 Supplements for Preventing & Reversing Alzheimer’s, Dementia, and MoreDr. Zoltan P. Rona, MD, M.Sc. November 16, 2020

 Causes of Mental Decline

 You might say that prescription drugs are one of the major contributors to accelerated brain aging.
 Chief amongst these are the statin drugs for high cholesterol, fluroquinolone antibiotics, prescription tranquilizers, antidepressants, and electroconvulsive shock therapy.
 Concussions will do the same.
 Statin drugs, for example, deplete the brain of the important antioxidant CoQ10 as well as numerous steroid hormones, including vitamin D. The longer you use statin drugs, the greater will be your cognitive decline.
-A few years ago I reported on the dangers of these overprescribed cholesterol-lowering drugs in this magazine (find the article archived online at: http://vitalitymagazine.com/article/ challenging-the-statin-drug-dogma/).
+A few years ago I reported on the dangers of these overprescribed cholesterol-lowering drugs in this magazine (find the article archived online at: https://vitalitymagazine.com/article/challenging-the-statin-drug-dogma/)